chirpstack/chirpstack-gateway-bridge/docs/content/payloads/events.md

     main:
         parent: payloads
         weight: 1
-events: Events are uplinks, acks and statistics sent by the gateway.
+description: Events are uplinks, acks and statistics sent by the gateway.
 ---

 # Events